 Pushing ahead in history, reactionaries devised new methods to taint communism’s reputation among workers.
 In Russia, Tsar Nicholas II’s administration found the notorious antisemitic hoax The Protocols of the Meetings of the Learned Elders of Zion to be an especially invaluable document for the task of associating communism with a Jewish plot for world domination.
 The Nazis later emulated this effective strategy in their propaganda concerning ‘Jewish Bolshevism.’
 For instance, in an attempt to posture themselves as the only legitimately socialist party in Germany, the Nazis would often defame their opponents in the German Social Democratic and Communist parties by accusing them of being unwittingly controlled by Jewish plutocrats.

-Unlike its European counterpart, the Red Scare in the United States was not as overly antisemitic.
+Unlike its European counterpart, the Red Scare in the United States was not as overtly antisemitic.
 What was stressed in its stead were communism’s atheistic and anti-patriotic components, as well as its claimed hostility to the family unit.
 All of these features of the doctrine were obviously exaggerated, in an attempt to frighten religious and/or nationalistic workers, and purposely omitted was the fact that communists have never possessed a unified stance on the national question, the family, or religion.
 Thus, while communists like Antonio Gramsci opined that monogamy would vanish upon the abolition of capitalism, one can just as soon find Marxist theoreticians like James Connolly arguing that communism will, on the contrary, perfect the institution of monogamous marriage.
 Likewise, while some communists believed that nations were destined to dissolve following the global ascent of socialism, others held that national identity would be reinforced.
 With respect to religion, the United States has been home to literally hundreds of religious communities which were internally organized more collectively than any Marxist has ever conceived of.
 What is more, the vast preponderance of pre-Marxist communists were explicitly influenced by the gospels (e.g., Wilhelm Weitling, Étienne Cabet, and Karl Schapper).
 As for Marx’s own view on the matter, he was undoubtedly an atheist, but nowhere did he propose that communists eliminate religion by fiat.
 In fact, his major point of contention with the Young Hegelians concerned their idealistic view that mankind could transcend religious faith without first overcoming the conditions which gave rise to it, e.g., precarity and privation.
 To the extent self-identified Marxist parties have attacked religion historically, they acted in defiance of the historical materialism that represents the very core of Marxist theory.

 By the end of the First World War, the communist movement in the United States had been virtually obliterated.
 Leading labor organizers and leftist politicians had been imprisoned or deported on charges of sedition and/or violating the Espionage Act of 1917.
 American capitalism was soon to enter a period of prolonged economic crisis, however, which precipitated a revival in radicalism.
 And although New Deal legislation succeeded in significantly curtailing communist activities in the country, the bourgeoisie were well aware of the dangers this newly class conscious proletariat posed.
 Enter Joseph McCarthy and the second American Red Scare.
 As always, fear was the strategy.
 This time, the ‘Godless Soviets’ were rapidly developing their economy and nuclear capacity and communist revolutions were igniting throughout the Third World.
 The United States was quickly becoming encircled by its enemies, secret operatives were subverting our democratic institutions domestically, and our lavish standard of living—never honestly communicated as having been achieved as a consequence of the United States becoming the leading manufacturing base following the Second World War, and secured by one of the most violent labor histories in the developed world—was being threatened by these hostile forces.
 The ensuing blacklists and mindless jingoism were enough to cause immeasurable harm to American socialism.

-Given what a remarkable success of these Red Scares were, one cannot help but wonder why contemporary reactionary ideologues have decided that the cultural Marxist myth is necessary today.
+Given what a remarkable success these Red Scares were, one cannot help but wonder why contemporary reactionary ideologues have decided that the cultural Marxist myth is necessary today.
 I suspect the impetus may be that many of them are concerned about the fading memory of past Red Scare campaigns and they are becoming anxious about the growing instability of capitalism itself.
-The right-wing are also eager to attribute the increasingly vulgar and raunchy elements of our culture to something other than the mode of production they so cherish—lest they alienate their culturally conservative, working class electoral base—and who better to blame than their old foe Marxism?
+The right-wing are also eager to attribute the increasingly vulgar and raunchy elements of our culture to something other than the mode of production they so cherish—lest they alienate their culturally conservative, working class electoral base—and who better to fault than their old foe Marxism?

 Let us now return to the Frankfurt school.
 Was their influence significant enough to lend the cultural Marxist myth a modicum of credibility?
-First, it is important to note that what truly inspired figures like Theodor Adorno’s, Walter Benjamin’s, and Herbert Marcuse’s work was not a disillusionment with traditional Marxism’s failure to overthrow capitalism as much as it was an attempt to comprehend why authoritarianism in general, and fascism in particular, succeeded in gaining mass support in 20th century Europe.
+First, it is important to note that what truly inspired figures like Theodor Adorno’s, Walter Benjamin’s, and Herbert Marcuse’s work was not a disillusionment with traditional Marxism’s failure to accurately predict the overthrow capitalism as much as it was an attempt to comprehend why authoritarianism in general, and fascism in particular, succeeded in gaining mass support in 20th century Europe.
 Their analysis, tainted as it was by fringe psychoanalytic concepts, was faulty, but certainly not baleful.
 With respect to its influence, it is difficult to gauge.
 Marcuse enjoyed some popularity for a time, and his writings influenced certain segments of the New Left in the 1960s.
 Nevertheless, it is doubtful that university professors continue to disseminate theories originating from Frankfurt school intellectuals.
-In my experience, professors in the humanities tend to be left-of-center social democrats with little interest in subverting the established order, save for perhaps proposing futile reforms such as a universal basic income.
+In my experience, professors in the humanities tend to be left-of-center social democrats with little interest in subverting the established order, cultural or economic, save for perhaps proposing futile reforms such as a universal basic income.
 (This is, admittedly, anecdotal, but, to my knowledge, no study exists quantifying the precise degree to which academicians espouse views derived from the Frankfurt school.)

 But what of the Kulturkampf?
 From whence does political correctness and multiculturalism come, if not cultural Marxism?
 Why are television shows and mainstream music so raunchy?
 The answer to those questions is relatively simple: capitalism.
 Multiculturalism is the inevitable result of the domestic bourgeoisie demanding a flexible labor market—that is to say, having access to cheap labor imported from the Third World—and political correctness is a necessary condition for capitalism’s ideological self-justification to be adequately internalized by the masses.
 After all, if individuals continued to be discriminated against on the basis of their race or gender, the proletariat could not easily be deluded into believing that capitalism possesses a meritocratic class structure.
 My stance on this issue will surely outrage many of my comrades because they are wedded to the erroneous view that capitalism is inherently racist and sexist.
 I encourage them to challenge that common misconception by considering the following statement by Noam Chomsky on the subject: